Democracy | Malian | Citizen | Ballot

 Willamette University and Michael Nelson of Rhodes

-College argue that much constitutional thought, from
+College argue that much constitutional thought, from Democratic

 Madison to Lincoln and beyond, has focused on "the